-Marrakech is dubbed “scam city”, but so is the rest of the country.
+Marrakech is dubbed “scam city”, but so is the rest of the country

 Turns out, that every scam that we had read about and tried to prepare for was a real thing!
-Crazy henna ladies, constant shortchanging, and intentional wrong directions became daily battles in Marrakech.
-However, it didn’t just stop there, almost every city we visited during our 6 weeks in Morocco had its own way of persistently trying to scam you.
+Crazy henna ladies, constant short-changing, and intentional wrong directions became daily battles in Marrakech.
+However, it didn’t just stop there, almost every city we visited during our six weeks traveling in Morocco had its own way of persistently trying to scam you.

-Brush up on your language skills.
+Brush up on your language skills

+An important Morocco travel tip is to be respectful of the language.
 Moroccan Arabic is the official language of Morocco.
-Berber is completely different than Arabic, and is spoken by the Berber people.
+Berber is completely different than Arabic and is spoken by the Berber people.
 Next there is French, which many Moroccans can speak fluently.
-If you’re in Northern Morocco, near Spain, you may find that many of the locals even speak Spanish.
+If you’re going to Northern Morocco, near Spain, you may find that many of the locals even speak Spanish.

 And in case you forgot…

 If you are traveling in Morocco it’s important to know about the people.
 Berbers are an ethnic group indigenous to Northern Africa.
 They make up over 70% of the Moroccan population!
 Get to know some of them, they are among some of the most welcoming people I have ever met.